kapildevadk/Traditional-Nepali-Unicode-for-MAC-OS/README.md

 # Nepali Unicode Traditional 1.0 for MAC OS

-This is a bundle package that installs Traditional Nepali Unicode (Devanagari Unicode Input) Keyboard Layout on a macOS machine.
+This is a bundle that installs Traditional Nepali Unicode (Devanagari Unicode Input) Keyboard Layout on a macOS machine.
 This keyboard layout is based on the Nepali Unicode Traditional layout by Madan Puraskar Pustakalaya (MPP).

 ## Installation

 - Clone or Download this repository
-- Unzip the 'Nepali-Unicode-Traditional-for-MAC-OS.zip' and open the folder 'Nepali-Unicode-Traditional-for-MAC-OS'
+- Unzip the 'Traditional-Nepali-Unicode-for-MAC-OS.zip' and open the folder 'Traditional-Nepali-Unicode-for-MAC-OS'
-- Copy 'नेपाली.bundle' to '~/Library/Keyboard Layouts' folder of Macintosh System to add the keyboard layout for the current user.
+- Copy 'Nepali Traditional Unicode.bundle' to '~/Library/Keyboard Layouts' folder of Macintosh System to add the keyboard layout for the current user.

 ## Usage